-Another way of reducing the water used by older toilets is by using a 'Hippo' water saving device in the cistern, or by filling a 2 litre plastic bottle with water and placing it in the cistern.
+Another way of reducing the water used by older toilets is by filling a 2 litre plastic bottle with water and placing it in the cistern.
 By fitting these, we could save over 400 million litres of water and over 65 million Kg of CO2 per year.

 Many Dual Flush toilets suffer from the problem of Leaking Valves, which increases the water consumption dramatically.
 You do not notice and cannot see the tiny stream of water, constantly running down the back of the pan.
 To check if your valve is still watertight, add some food colour to the water in the cistern and leave the toilet un-flushed for an hour.
 If colour is then found in the pan, it is time to replace the valve system.